-1.6 FUNCTIONAL AND GEOGRAPHICAL BREAKDOWN OF THE INDICES
+I.6 GEOGRAPHICAL BREAKDOWN OF THE INDICES

-In the IPRIX-IPRIM base 2010, indices are calculated at different functional breakdown levels for Spain and by markets (Eurozone-rest of the world).
+In the IPRI base 2010, indices are calculated at different functional breakdown levels for Spain and the seventeen Autonomous Communities.
 The functional and geographical breakdown level to which indices are published is as follows:

-IPRIX: National: general, sections (1 digit CNAE-09), divisions (2 digits CNAE-09), groups (3 digits CNAE-09) and classes (4 digits CNAE-09), as well as by economic destination of the goods.
+National: general, sections (1 digit CNAE-09), divisions (2 digits CNAE-09), groups (3 digits CNAE-09) and classes (4 digits CNAE-09), as well as by economic destination of the goods.

-IPRIM: National: general, sections and divisions (2 digits CNAE-09), as well as by economic destination of the goods.
+Autonomous Communities: general, sections, divisions and by economic destination of the goods.

-I.7 GENERAL CALCULATION FORMULA
+1.7 GENERAL CALCULATION FORMULA

-Until the coming into force of base 2010, both the IPRIX-IPRIM based their calculation on what is called a fixed-base Laspeyres type index.
+Until the coming into force of base 2010, both the IPRI based its calculation on what is called a fixed-base Laspeyres type index.
 The main advantage of an index of this type is that it enables comparing the same structure of products and weightings throughout the time that the base is in effect; however, there is also the drawback that the weighting structure loses relevance as time elapses and productive activity changes.

-The IPRIX-IPRIM, base 2010, will use the chain-linked Laspeyres formula, which consists of referring the prices from the current period to the prices from the year immediately prior.
-Moreover, each year the weightings will be updated for the branches with information taken from the Industrial Companies Survey, Intrastat, the SAD and other sources.
+The IPRI, base 2010, will use the chain-linked Laspeyres formula, which consists of referring the prices from the current period to the prices from the year immediately prior.
+Moreover, each year the weightings will be updated for the branches with information taken from the Industrial Companies Survey and other sources.